Is your New Year’s resolution to get published? We’re running our popular How to Get Published masterclass again in 2020!

 17:45 – 19:45 – Networking Drinks

-We hope you can join us for a drink over the road at The Phoenix Arts Club, for continued discussion and networking with your fellow writers.
-There will be some money behind the bar, so your first drink is free!
+We hope you can join us for a drink for continued discussion and networking with your fellow writers (venue TBC).

 Here are some pictures from our 2019 event: